keycloak-poc/keycloak/README.md

 Add authentication to applications and secure services with minimum effort.
 No need to deal with storing users or authenticating users.

-Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.
+Keycloak providesdon, user management, fine-grained authorization, and more.

 ## Help and Documentation